so-dawg/long-day-foundation-year-project-/README.md

 Thank you so much!

-A new update will be release soon

-!!This game need correct frame rate for gameplay and graphic work and every pc is different.
+!!This game need correct frame rate for gameplay and graphic work and every pc is different(Cpu higher than 4.9ghz).

 @so-dawg